Floriannue/CORApy/readme.md

 ## Task
-Your task is to `fix all errors and translate missing tests for interval, zonotope, polytope, capsule, ellipsoid, emptySet, contDynamics, linearSys, g`. if there are no test files to translate for a function or class create appropriate ones by looking at the manual. also add missing test cases.
-Also change all the lazy imports (imports inside functions to prevent circular imports) to imports with the typing module!
+Your task is to `fix zonotpe randpoint_`.
+Ensure it is a full translation.
+Compare against matlab and manual.